-Once you have an application catalog and a deployment file, you start a VoltDB database cluster for the first time using the voltdb create command.
-You issue this command, specifying the same application catalog, deployment file, and host on each node of the cluster.
+Once you create the deployment file, you are ready to start a VoltDB database cluster for the first time using the voltdb create command.
+You issue this command, specifying the same deployment file and host on each node of the cluster.
 For example:

 On the command line, you specify four arguments:

 The deployment file, which specifies the physical layout of the cluster and configures specific VoltDB features